livecode/this-week-in-livecode/_posts/2017-12-18-this-week-in-livecode-111.markdown

 ## Thank you!

 Thank you so much everyone for your contributions this year.
-We wish you all a very Merry Holiday season, and a Happy New Year!
-This week in LiveCode will be with you again on Monday 15th January, 2018.
+We wish you all a very Merry Holiday season, and a Happy New Year! *This Week in LiveCode* will be with you again on Monday 15th January, 2018.

 ## Contribute!